Table of Contents

 When Do Businesses Use Pro Forma Income Statements?

-Keep in mind that sometimes when you use a pro forma statement, you’re basing your numbers on a hypothetical situation.
-By removing the costs to manufacture a product you might decide to stop selling, you’re making assumptions that you’ll sell all the assets involved with that previous product and get numbers back up to what they were for revenues.
-Because this is a bit of speculation, you can’t share this pro forma statement with investors or shareholders.
-It’s more used internally to understand how your finances would look if a certain situation occurred.
+Keep in mind that sometimes when you use pro forma financials, you’re basing your numbers on a hypothetical situation.
+By removing the manufacturing costs for a product you might decide to stop selling, you’re making assumptions that you’ll sell all the assets involved with that previous product and get revenue numbers back up to what they were.

-How to Create Pro Forma Income Statements
+How to Create a Pro Forma Income Statement

 • A large investment for acquiring a business or purchasing high-cost equipment